 Because ultimately, I am not running on the Democratic ticket because that's the team jersey I wear, but because I know that the Democratic vision--of strengthened labor rights, workers' rights over corporate rights, universal healthcare, respect for democracy--will drive the American renewal that all of us, liberal and conservative, old and young, healthy and ill, African American and European American, seek.

 Enough with the political cowardice, the beige statements, the false smiles.
 Vote for me because I'll be fearless, I'm building a fearless campaign, and together we're going to make New York's 11th Congressional District the spearhead of the 2018 progressive wave.

-Here's a cliff-notes version of me, for those so inclined:
+Here's a cliff-notes bio of me, for those interested: